Antacid Glutathione

 Antacids are common over the counter treatments to relieve heartburn, the major symptom of gastroesophageal reflux disease, or acid indigestion.

-Peptic ulcers often get prescribed drugs called H2-receptor antagonists or proton pump inhibitors.
+Those with peptic ulcers often get prescribed drugs called H2-receptor antagonists or proton pump inhibitors.

 People often ask which antacid works best.
 The best antacid is the one your body produces in a state of health.
 Make your body healthy and you will eliminate the need for taking antacids.
 It is that simple.
-WE call it the antacid glutathione connection.
+We call it the antacid glutathione connection.
 Why?
 Read on.

 Antacids are substances, generally base or a basic salt that counteracts stomach acidity.
 In other words, antacids are stomach acid neutralizers.